Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we study a block-structured double-ended queue with customers' impatient behavior and two MAP (non-Poisson) inputs, and show that such a double-ended queue can be expressed as a new bilateral QBD process.
-Based on this finding, we first provide a more detailed performance analysis for the block-structured double-ended queue, including the system stability, the stationary queue length distributions, the average stationary queue lengths, and the sojourn time of any arriving customers.
-Second, we develop three effective algorithms for computing the performance measures of the block-structured double-ended queue.
-Third, we use some numerical examples to indicate how the performance measures are influenced by key system parameters.
-In addition, we provide a numerical example to compare the results of this paper with those given by the multi-layer MMFF method given in Wu and He (2021) and by the diffusion method given in Liu et al. (2014).
-We believe that the methodology and results given in this paper can be applicable to dealing with more general double-ended queues in practice, and develop some effective algorithms from the purpose of many actual uses.
+In this paper, we study a block-structured double-ended queue with two MAP inputs and customers' impatient behavior, and show that such a double-ended queue can be expressed as a new bilateral QBD process.
+Based on this finding, we provide a detailed analysis for the block-structured double-ended queue, including the system stability, the stationary queue length and the sojourn time.
+At the same time, we develop three effective algorithms for numerically computing performance measures of the block-structured double-ended queue, such as the probabilities of stationary queue lengths, the average stationary queue lengths, and the average sojourn time.
+Finally, we use some numerical examples to indicate how the performance measures are influenced by key system parameters.
+We believe that the methodology and results given in this paper can be applicable to deal with more general double-ended queues in practice, and further develop some effective algorithms for the purpose of many actual uses.

 Along these lines, we will continue our future research on the following directions:

 -- Consider more general double-ended queues, for example, a double-ended queue with two BMAP inputs, a double-ended queue with a BMAP input and a renewal-process input, and a double-ended queue with matching batch size pair $(m, n)$.